Enjoy Whanganui on a Budget

 Location: Just a 5-minute drive from Whanganui city centre just off State Highway 3 towards New Plymouth.

-2. Culture yourself at the Whanganui Regional Museum
+2. Culture Yourself at the Whanganui Regional Museum – FREE

 This free-entry museum is full of fascinating relics from Whanganui’s past, both Maori and European.
 See giant waka (canoes) and a mock-up of what the streets of Whanganui used to look like hundreds of years ago.

 Art is a big thing in Whanganui, but more significantly, glass blowing!
-Watch the glassblowers operating at the hot kilns at the Chronicle Glass Studio.
+Watch the glassblowers operating at the hot kilns at New Zealand Glassworks, formerly Chronicle Glass Studio.

 Get the best panoramic views of Whanganui, the Whanganui River and even to the central North Island volcanoes from the top of the Durie Hill Memorial Tower.
 Entry is free, just climb the spiral staircase all the way to the top!
 A great time to go is during sunset when the city lights come on.